hiattzhao/aws-cloud-practitioner-notes/README.md

-# aws-cloud-practitioner-notes
-Notes for the AWS Cloud Practitioner Exam 2020
+# Notes for the AWS Cloud Practitioner Exam 2020

-1. Introduction
+## 1. Introduction
 AWS Cloud: on demand delivery of IT through the internet

 Global infrastructure -> Region, Availability Zones, Edge Locations (end points for AWS - cache contents)